paul-freeman/ceverpy/README.md

 This will guide you through the steps needed to install ``poropyck``.

-### R packages

-You will need to have R installed before you will be able to setup ``poropyck``.

-The R language and its associated packages must be installed separately.
-Installing R depends on your operating system, but you must ensure you are using R version 3.4 or higher.

-After installing R, you will need to ensure you have the [Dynamic Time Warping](http://dtw.r-forge.r-project.org/) package, ``dtw``.
-Please refer to the installation instructions for this package if needed.

 ### Installing the PyPI package

 This ``poropyck`` package is available on PyPI.